Spiti

 Q: How many days are enough for Spiti?

-A minimum of 3–4 days is recommended to cover key spots like Kaza, Key Monastery, and Chandratal Lake.
-For a deeper experience with treks and village stays, plan 6–7 days.
-Rushing through Spiti misses its serene essence.
+A minimum of 3–4 days is ideal to explore key spots like Kaza, Key Monastery, and Chandratal Lake.
+For a deeper experience with treks and villages, aim for 6–7 days.
+Rushing through risks missing its serene essence.
+Factor in travel time due to remote roads.

 Q: Is Spiti safe for solo female travellers?